COURSE GUIDE 2026

 Mathematics

-Mathematics is central to numeracy.
-Numeracy is the ability to understand, critically respond to and use Mathematics in different social, cultural and work contexts.
-This includes understanding how Mathematics can be used in other Learning Areas.
+Mathematics is central to numeracy, which is the ability to understand, critically respond to and use mathematical skills and concepts in different social, cultural and work contexts.
+This includes understanding how Mathematics can be used in other Learning Areas and developing the ability to connect learning to ‘real world’ scenarios.
 Parafield Gardens High School will support our students in becoming confident users of Mathematics, who will choose appropriate and accurate means for exploring and understanding the world around them.

 Parafield Gardens High School offers a wide range of subjects in Mathematics.
 From years 7 to 9, students will have mixed Mathematics classes.
-In years 10-12, students will be able to decide on the level of Mathematics they study based on their pathway.
+In years 10-12, students will be supported to decide on the level of Mathematics they study based on their future pathway aspirations.

 Benefits of Studying this Subject: